Do you remember the story of The Little Match Girl?

 - My kids LOVED acting out the Christmas story that Cameron reads with this Fisher Price Nativity Set.
 (Our set is REALLY old.
-Somehow they forgot to include the 3 Wisemen, but did manage to include…wait for it…a chicken. #priorities I guess it could be worse…they could have included a pig.
-LOL)
+Somehow they forgot to include the 3 Wisemen, but did manage to include…wait for it…a chicken.)

-- Christi, Lauren, and Chelsea all shared that they read the Christmas story from the Jesus Storybook Bible, which is an awesome tool for young kids!
+- Christi and Lauren read the Christmas story from the Jesus Storybook Bible, which is an awesome tool for young kids!
 Or, you could shake things up and spend a little time watching the story instead.